Click-Through Rate

 What is the difference between CTR and conversion rate?

 CTR measures clicks divided by impressions — how many people clicked.
 Conversion rate measures conversions divided by visitors — how many people completed the goal.
 CTR is an engagement metric; conversion rate is an outcome metric.
-You can have high CTR with low conversion rate (ad attracts clicks but the landing page fails) or low CTR with high conversion rate (few click, but most who do convert).
+You can have high CTR with low conversion rate (ad attracts clicks but the landing page fails to deliver) or low CTR with high conversion rate (few click, but those who do are highly qualified and convert well).
+The best outcome is qualified CTR — clicks from people likely to convert, not just curious clickers.

 How do you improve click-through rate on a CTA button?

-The four highest-impact CTR improvements for CTA buttons: (1) rewrite the button copy from generic ('Submit', 'Click here') to benefit-led ('Get My Free Audit', 'Start Saving Money'), (2) increase visual contrast — the button must stand out from the surrounding design, (3) add microcopy directly below the button addressing the main objection ('No credit card required', 'Cancel anytime'), (4) test button placement — above the fold performs significantly better than below on most landing pages.
+The four highest-impact CTR improvements for CTA buttons: (1) rewrite the button copy from generic ('Submit', 'Click here') to benefit-led and first-person ('Get My Free Audit', 'Start Saving Money'); (2) increase visual contrast — the button must be distinctly visible against the surrounding design; (3) add microcopy directly below the button addressing the main objection ('No credit card required', 'Cancel anytime'); (4) test button placement — above the fold outperforms below the fold on most landing pages.
+Copy changes are typically the fastest to test and highest in impact.